dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 A. Most of these applications except the JTrader Pro is owned privately.
 JTrader Pro is owned by the Jamaica Stock Exchange.

-Advantages?
-Disadvantages?
-Opportunities for them?
-Threats to them?

-Analyze the features, quality, pricing, and uniqueness of their products or services compared to yours.
-Identify any gaps in the market that you could potentially exploit.

-Determine how your competitors position themselves in the market.
-Are they focusing on a specific niche, offering premium products, or catering to a broader audience?
-Understand their unique value proposition and how it compares to yours.

-Identify their target audience and customer demographics.
-Are they serving the same customers as you or targeting a different segment?
-This can help you refine your own target audience and tailor your marketing efforts.

-Analyze their marketing strategies, including their branding, messaging, advertising channels, and content strategies.
-Understand what resonates with their audience and how you can differentiate your approach.

-Examine their distribution channels and partnerships.
-Are they selling through online platforms, brick-and-mortar stores, or both?
-Understanding their distribution methods can help you optimize your own distribution strategy.

-Evaluate their online presence, including their website, social media profiles, and customer reviews.
-Look for customer feedback and complaints to identify areas where you can outperform them.

-If possible, gather information about their financial performance.
-This includes revenue, profit margins, and any recent funding rounds.
-Understanding their financial health can provide insights into their overall business stability.

-Try to anticipate their future plans based on their recent activities, acquisitions, partnerships, and industry trends.
-This can help you prepare for potential changes in the competitive landscape.

-Compare your own performance and strategies with those of your competitors.
-Identify areas where you're lagging behind and areas where you're excelling.

 #### MyMoneyJA